Payroll Specialist Resume: What Recruiters Actually Look For

 Payroll Specialist Job Outlook

-The number of payroll clerk positions available today in the US according to BLS statistics stands at about 180,000.
-Demand for these specialists stays stable until 2032.
-Nevertheless, the most competitive roles will be those requiring multi-state experience, system certifications, and deeper compliance experience.
+The number of payroll clerk positions available today in the US according to BLS statistics is about 180,000, with demand stable through 2032.
+The most competitive roles require multi-state experience, system certifications, and deeper compliance experience.

 The median annual wage for payroll clerks is about $48,000, with some senior positions, CPP, and multi-state payroll processing expertise reaching $65,000 to $80,000.
 Jobs that require ADP Workforce Now or Workday Payroll experience would earn higher salaries than median for this reason.